 By failing to promptly report the accident to his insurance company, Felix not only violated the terms of the cooperation clause, but he also gave Linda’s attorney a substantial head start on the claim.
 By the time he had received the letter from Linda’s attorney, they had already located witnesses to the accident, secured copies of Linda’s medical records and bills, a medical narrative from Linda’s physician confirming her injuries were a direct result of the accident, her MRI and CT Scan results, and more.

 Felix was shaken.
 He wondered if his insurance company would defend him in the claim, or if he was going to be on his own.
-If he had simply complied with the terms of his automobile insurance policy and contacted them right after the accident, he might not be in this position.
+If he had simply complied with the terms of his auto insurance policy and contacted them right after the accident, he might not be in this position.

 When do I contact the at-fault driver’s insurance company?